Trump to meet China's Xi to try to seal trade deal, progress reported

 But Trump has vetoed multiple proposed trade deals with China, choosing to push ahead with tariffs on Chinese goods to gain leverage.

-“Analysts mostly remain deeply sceptical that a genuine trade deal can be done on this time frame,” economists from Commonwealth Bank of Australia said in a note.
+“Analysts mostly remain deeply skeptical that a genuine trade deal can be done on this time frame,” economists from Commonwealth Bank of Australia said in a note.

 “We are less pessimistic since these negotiations are being conducted by senior politicians, not by trade bureaucrats,” they added.
 “Both sides also have an incentive, and arguably a growing incentive, to get a meaningful deal done.”